 Concepts within Unit #1 Link to TEKS Success Criteria for this concept Concept 1: What is Computational Thinking ?
 Students will explain how computational thinking is used in everyday life and how it applies to coding.
-Concept 2: Explorations of Coding Students will explain coding using online examples.
-Students begin to program code using block-based coding.
+Concept 2: Characteristics of Block and Text Based Coding Students will explain coding using online examples.
+Students begin to program code using block-based and text-based coding.
 Students will create a program that incorporates movement, backgrounds, and other advanced coding features.
-Concept 3:Careers in Coding Students will research a career that uses computational thinking, or coding, as part of the skill set.
+Concept 3: Innovations in Coding and Programming Students will research a career that uses computational thinking, or coding, as part of the skill set.
 Students will create a product to explain a career that utilizes coding and the skills needed for that career.